toolpath/syil/docs/docs.md

 **PROBERECTANGULARPOCKET**

 The Probe Rectangular Pocket macro probes all internal sides of a pocket and calculates the center.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock and should be a negative value.
-The C argument is the length of the pocket in X and the D argument is the width of the pocket in Y. The Probe should be roughly centered and above the pocket before beginning.
+The B argument is the length of the pocket in X and the C argument is the width of the pocket in Y. The D argument enables inspection reporting which pops up a calculated length and width after the routine finishes.
+The Probe should be roughly centered and inside of the pocket before beginning.

 ![probeRectangularPocket](images/probeRectangularPocket.png)